 When you’re in pain and choose to seek treatment from a pain management doctor, it can be hard to know where to start.
 The goal of any pain management doctor or pain management clinic should be first and foremost to improve your quality of life.
 They should also equip you to manage your pain effectively so that you can perform daily tasks more easily, enjoy life more fully, and in some cases, return to work.

 Different pain management doctors take different approaches, so it’s important to understand what their specialties are, what therapies they use, and how they monitor your progress.
 You should always work with a doctor and clinic you feel comfortable with, and that will work with your personal goals.
 Be sure that the pain management specialist you choose has experience treating your type of pain.

 At Nextgen, our pain management process is simple.
 First, we listen to you to gain an understanding of where the pain is.
 Then we learn how the pain is impacting your health and limiting their lifestyle.
 Next, we create a comprehensive history evaluation.
 Then, we develop a treatment plan tailored specifically to your needs.
-Finally, we treat the pain at of our pain control clinics in Arlington or Addison.
+Finally, we treat the pain at of our pain control clinics in Arlington, Dallas or Albuquerque.